redfoxgis/tree_segmentation/README.md

 This tutorial builds on a `lidR` tutorial called [Segment individual trees and compute metrics](https://github.com/Jean-Romain/lidR/wiki/Segment-individual-trees-and-compute-metrics) by exploring in-depth the process of preparing the raw point cloud prior to tree segmentation.

 ## Overview
-Downloading data
+* Downloading data
-Inspecting the point cloud data
+* Inspecting the point cloud data
-Filtering point cloud data
+* Filtering point cloud data
-Generating a canopy height model
+* Generating a canopy height model
-Individual tree detection
+* Individual tree detection
-In Sum
+* Summary

 ### Downloading data
 Let's start a las tile from the UBC campus with a nice mixture of buildings and trees.
 The City of Vancouver has a really nice web interface: